Midas Hotel and Casino

 The Midas Hotel and Casino is a casino hotel in Pasay, Metro Manila, Philippines.

 History

 The Midas Hotel and Casino opened in 1968.
 On February 1, 1971, the hotel became part of the Hyatt Hotel chain; the second Hyatt establishment outside the United States.
 It was owned by singer-songwriter Jose Mari Chan.
-The hotel was acquired by the Sunwest Group headed by Elizaldy Co and adopted its current name.
+The hotel was acquired by the Sunwest Group headed by Zaldy Co and adopted its current name.
 The rebranded hotel had a soft opening on December 29, 2010.

 Architecture and design

 The hotel building was designed by National Artist for Architecture Leandro V. Locsin.
 It is of Modernist architecture with Filipino characteristics.